Chris-PeerView-AI/industry-search-project/README.md

 What’s new (Aug 2025)

-Centralized map rendering via modules/map_generator.py (used by the UI preview and the slide exporter).

-Aspect‑ratio aware screenshots: the map PNG renders to the ChartAnchor ratio; exact‑fit center crop on placement guarantees no side bars.

-Stable zoom & centering: fractional zoom + bbox midpoint centering; forced setView([lat,lng], zoom) to avoid Leaflet snapping.
+• Map export is now **rail‑free**: we render the PNG to the slide’s ChartAnchor aspect ratio and capture an **element‑level screenshot** (not the whole window).
+No in‑PPT cropping needed.
+• **Stable centering**: bbox‑midpoint center + fractional zoom; we explicitly call `setView([lat,lng], zoom)` to avoid Leaflet snapping.
+• **Pixel‑locked viewport**: headless Chrome viewport is forced to the requested size via CDP and full‑bleed CSS.
+This prevents 1400×661‑style surprises.
+• **QA guard**: after saving the PNG we verify its dimensions vs. the expected size and log `[MAP QA] ...` lines; optional env flag can downgrade to warnings.

-Consistent assets: the Summary slide reuses the exact Exhibit map PNG, so styling/zoom are identical.
+• **Consistent assets**: the Summary slide reuses the exact Exhibit map PNG, so styling/zoom are identical.

-UI zoom knob: Streamlit slider (zoom_fraction) controls the circle’s height as a % of image; the export uses the same value.
+• **UI zoom knob**: Streamlit slider (`zoom_fraction`) controls the search ring height as a % of image; the export uses the same value.

-Diagnostics: optional center‑dot overlay (MAP_DEBUG_OVERLAY=1), bounded tile wait, DPR=1 for crisp screenshots.
+• **Diagnostics**: optional center‑dot overlay, bounded tile wait, DPR=1 for crisp screenshots.

 High‑level workflow